Stared at a spreadsheet so long that the numbers began to blur?

-Customisable dashboards also help you tailor your reporting to specific user groups.
+Customizable dashboards also help you tailor your reporting to specific user groups.

 For example, executive-level dashboards may focus on high-level financial data, while departmental dashboards may drill down into more granular data relevant to specific teams.
 Each user group has the information they need to make informed decisions.

-Data visualisation leads to increased profitability
+Data visualization leads to increased profitability

 This ‘last mile’ delivery service collected data about its fleet but lacked visibility about individual vehicle profitability.

 After adopting cloud financial software, Quicksilver’s finance executives could drill down into the profit and loss for each truck.

 As a result, the company learned it was overpaying for workers’ compensation insurance, and subsequent adjustments saved £100,000 a year.

 Other changes based on insights Quicksilver gained from the platform helped the company increase total profitability at some locations by 5% to 25%.